Stay updated!

 Check Your StatusEnter your details to check visa availability

-USCIS is using Dates for Filing for April 2026.
+USCIS is using Final Action Dates for August 2026.

 Wait Time TrendEB-2: Advanced Degree Professionals